-The Third Way is a project that is developing tools and a curriculum to improve communication and knowledge sharing between the vocational and higher education sector and social enterprises (The so-called Third Sector).
+The Third Way is a project that sought to develop tools and a curriculum to improve communication and knowledge sharing between the vocational and higher education sector and social enterprises (The so-called Third Sector).

-10 organisations form 9 countries have come together, under the leadership of Technical University of Dresden, to meet the aims and objectives of the project.
-The partner institutes are passionate about providing the tools that the current workforce need to develop their skills and up-skill the sector.
+10 organisations from 9 countries came together, under the leadership of Technical University of Dresden, to meet the aims and objectives of the project.
+The partner institutes were all passionate about providing the tools that the current workforce need to develop their skills and up-skill the sector.

-The partnership is composed in such a way as to combine group of partners from different European regions with different backgrounds, but with corresponding heterogeneous competencies.
+The partnership was composed in such a way as to combine a group of partners from different European regions with different backgrounds, but with corresponding heterogeneous competencies.

 A full list of partners can be seen by clicking here.

-The curriculum devised will be available in digital form such as a Massive Open Online Course (MOOC), as well as delivered as innovative Face-to-face programmes of study.
+The curriculum has been made available in digital form through the online learning courses on this website, as well as being delivered as innovative Face-to-face programmes of study.

-The project proposal supports the development of new curricular pathways through a process of knowledge sharing and communication.
-It shall be embedded into existing education programmes to ensure an effective outreach.
-It supports the social aims and objectives of the Third Sector and flexibility and modularity is intended to ensure maximum uptake and enrolment.
+The original project proposal supported the development of new curricular pathways through a process of knowledge sharing and communication to be embedded into existing education programmes to ensure an effective outreach.
+It supported the social aims and objectives of the Third Sector and flexibility and modularity to ensure maximum uptake and enrolment.

 The Aims and Objectives

-The project has the primary aim to create innovative and accessible learning programmes that support understanding and awareness of social enterprises.
+The project had the primary aim of creating innovative and accessible learning programmes that support understanding and awareness of social enterprises.

-It also aims to support an integrated pan-European approach to the educational support for social
+It also aimed to further an integrated pan-European approach to the educational support for social

 business in all of its forms.

-This is supported by the following five objectives:
+This was backed by the following five objectives:

 To Sum Up

-This project does not just target vocational and undergraduate students and graduates but also
+This project did not just target vocational and undergraduate students and graduates but also

 those lecturers that are delivering business related training programmes in higher education institutions.

-The university partners will work with social enterprises and aspiring social entrepreneurs to produce a curriculum model and MOOC that offers information about social enterprise, for social enterprise and provides learning through social enterprise.
+The university partners worked with social enterprises and aspiring social entrepreneurs to produce a curriculum model and MOOC that offers information about social enterprise, for social enterprise and provides learning through social enterprise.

-As well as the MOOC, the devised curriculum will stand alone as a ‘Face to Face’ programme of study delivered via a series of interactive workshops.
-This project represents a serious attempt to ensure social enterprise becomes an integrated component of the higher education business curriculum.
+As well as the online learning platform (MOOC), the devised curriculum stands alone as a ‘Face to Face’ programme of study which can be delivered via a series of interactive workshops.
+This project represented a serious attempt to ensure social enterprise becomes an integrated component of the higher education business curriculum.

-It will also support the social enterprise sector to recruit from a pool of graduates and trainees with the required sector-specific skills and knowledge.
-The emphasis is on providing higher education for all, enhancing employability and strengthened mobility.
+It also supports the social enterprise sector to recruit from a pool of graduates and trainees with the required sector-specific skills and knowledge.
+The emphasis was on providing higher education for all, enhancing employability and strengthened mobility.